sveltejs/kit/documentation/docs/04-hooks.md

 If unimplemented, defaults to `({ request, render }) => render(request)`.

 To add custom data to the request, which is passed to endpoints, populate the `request.locals` object, as shown below.

+> Unlike in `getSession` below, `request.locals` does _not_ have to be serializable, meaning you _can_ pass around functions and custom classes.

 ```ts
 type Request<Locals = Record<string, any>> = {